pondersource/peppol-php/README.md

        -  New WebID/ PeppolID address
    - Subject   : The subject of the message
    - Body      : Simple Text
+   - XML File  :
+       -  Invoice
-   - XML file  : Uploload Invoice or Purchase order (if required)
+       -  Purchase order
+       -  Nada
-   - Type      : The type of the message ( Invoice/ Purchase order/ Simple message) to inform the receipient
+   - Type      : The type of the XML File
+   - Shipping method:
-   - Shipping method: Through Peppol classic or AS4
+       - Peppol classic
+       - AS4
  * Recipient can clearly see the credentials of the sender
    - Self-hosted or gateway-certified
    - Backed by a government's company registry or not